Five Best CFast Card Readers for Faster Transfer Speeds

 The Angelbird CFast 2.0 card reader is the top-of-the-line option for those who want a dedicated CFast reader.
 It features a USB 3.2 Gen 2 Type-C cable and supports Thunderbolt 3, helping you achieve the fastest transfer speeds.

-Angelbird is one of the most trusted brands by ARRI, RED, Blackmagic Design, and Canon, which sell Angelbird cards with their own brand name on.
-Anglebird also they test their cards with hundreds of different cameras.
+Angelbird is one of the most trusted brands by ARRI, RED, Blackmagic Design, and Canon, which sell Angelbird cards with their brand name.
+Anglebird also tests its cards with hundreds of different cameras.

 I use this reader with Angelbird CF Cards to unload 6K footage from the RED Komodo, and it’s lightning-fast!

-This is a reliable card reader with several useful features, including an energy-efficient design.
-The heat-dissipating housing keeps the device running cooler, reducing the risk of damage to CFast cards.
+This reliable card reader has several useful features, including an energy-efficient design.
+The heat-dissipating housing keeps the device cooler, reducing the risk of damage to CFast cards.
 The flat design also allows you to stack Angelbird card readers.

 Pros